 The first record we have of the pre-Reformation chapel is found in the mid-ninth century Register of St Andrews.
 It shows that it was dedicated to the Virgin Mary and is mentioned along with the church of St Peter in Miggil (Meigle).

-The ivy-covered ruins of this chapel were removed when the Kinloch Mausoleum was erected on the site in 1861 but this may include some part of the old building as it contains an alter that was the burial place of George Oliphant Kinloch who died in 1775, well before the present building was erected.
+The ivy-covered ruins of this chapel were removed when the Kinloch Mausoleum was erected on the site in 1861 but this may include some part of the old building as it contains an altar that was placed on the burial place of George Oliphant Kinloch who died in 1775, well before the present building was erected.

 Midway between Ardler and the crossroads leading from the A94 to East Camno Farm there is a z-bend where the road runs for a short distance in a south-easterly direction.
 If you look straight ahead (to the south-east) you will see a white mansion sitting on the tree-covered slopes in front of you - this is Kinpurnie Castle.
 Kinpurnie Castle is not an ancient building having been built in 1907/08.